cryptolach/ING/README.md

 In short, this program will check all possible consecutive subsets of the line against all possible subsets of our query.

+Future
+=
-My goal with this program is to implement more complexity to `get_score()`, allowing us to check a variable number of parts of the line for subsets of our query.
+My goal with this program is to implement more complexity to `get_score()`.

+Allowing us to check a variable number of parts of the line for subsets of our query.

+License
+=
+    Copyright (C) 2016 Lachlan Grant
+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.